 The most detailed evaluation of a target's ubiquitination status coupled with lysine specific TUBEs as a key preparation reagent allowing a high level of detail, important for evaluating lysine specific ubiquitination

-LifeSensors offers a multitude of cell based services in order to convert biochemical findings into a cellular context.
-TUBEs allow for capture and quantification of ubiquitin in live cells, bacteria, yeast, mammalian, and plant cell opening the door for drug discovery, target validation and mechanistic studies without relying entirely on immunoprecipitation and western blots.
+LifeSensors offers a multitude of cell-based services in order to convert biochemical findings into a cellular context.
+TUBEs allow for capture and quantification of ubiquitin in live cells, bacteria, yeast, mammalian, and plant cells, opening the door for drug discovery, target validation, and mechanistic studies without relying entirely on immunoprecipitation and western blots.

 Cellular Assays: an Overview